KBE25/risk_analysis/README.md

 ## Data Understanding
 The <a href="https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses"> NTSB aviation accident database </a> contains  90,348 lines of aviation accidents, and 31 columns of information, for the United States between 1962 and 2003.

-This databse provides  valuable starting point for assesing aircraft safety as it provides reliable and comprehensive  data on aviation accidents, including detailed information about each incident.
+This databse provides a valuable starting point for assesing aircraft safety as it provides reliable and comprehensive data on aviation accidents, including detailed information about each incident.

 #### Data Limitations
 The data provides a skewed view to determine airplane safety as it only contains information regarding airplane accidents.
 This means we get an incomplete picture and are not able to properly analyze all the risk factors associated with commercial and private planes to provide a complete recommendation of which manufacturers and model are truly low-risk.

 ## Data Preparation
-To prepare the data fot this analysis, I follow these steps:
+To prepare the data for this analysis, I followed these steps:
 1. Cleaned the database by removing duplicate rows, removing unnecesary columns and managing missing values.
 The data cleaning was necessary to avoid double counting accidents and avoid skewed results.
 2. Converting columns to the correct data type.
 3. Feature engineering relevant data such as creating new columns like "Uninjured Rate" and "Fatality Injury Rate" to assess aircraft safety.

 To refine recommendations, I segregated the data into Commercial and Private categories due to their distinct characteristics and safety protocols.
-Considering the large number of manufacturers, by relying on external sources I limited my investigation to the top market leaders in each category.
+Considering the large number of manufacturers, by relying on external sources, I limited my investigation to the top market leaders in each category.

 ## Exploratory Data Analysis
 Exploratory data analysis was conducted by leveraging accident count, "Uninjured Rate" and "Fatality Injury Rate" to determine the safest manufacturers and models for the commercial and private aircraft market.
-Additionally, based on the available information, I also determine the safest engine types and number of engines within and aircraft as well as looked into broad phase flight to understand if it played a role into aircraft safety.
+Additionally, based on the available information, I also determine the safest engine types and number of engines within an aircraft as well as looked into broad phase flight to understand if it played a role into aircraft safety.

 ## Conclusions
 Based on EDA, the key conclusions are the following: